CAPS can be a valuable tool in helping you to gain insight into both your feelings and behavior.

 The following quotes are taken from a college handbook written by graduates from Barnard College in New York (The College Women's Handbook, Dobkin and Sippy, 1995).:

-"I liked working with a campus counselor because she had the experience working with college students.
+"I liked working with a campus therapist because she had the experience working with college students.
 She knew the school and the atmosphere and was tuned in to the pressures I faced being a student here.
 I didn't have to take the time to explain everything." — Brown '95

 "I'd thought that a lot of self-disclosure would make me uncomfortable, and at first I did not want anyone to know so much about me.
 That fear subsided after a session or two because I realized the more I told, the better I felt.
 I didn't feel better instantaneously, but I felt better eventually.
 I shared things I was embarrassed about, but I learned those things were important to get out, too." — Smith '93